tobilg/aws-iam-managed-policies/README.md

 # aws-iam-managed-policies
-Automatically populated repository of AWS IAM Managed Policies, which also updates a npm package containing the full history of AWS IAM Managed Policies.
+Automatically populated (every morning at 6AM UTC) repository of AWS IAM Managed Policies, which also updates a npm package containing the full history of AWS IAM Managed Policies.

+## Data
+The raw IAM Managed Policies data can be found in the [data/json](https://github.com/tobilg/aws-iam-managed-policies/data/json/) directory.
+It is categorized by Managed Policy name and version id.

 ## Usage